-Because they reside in the same family, many folks believe that there will be cross pollination between the members.
+Since they reside in the same family, many folks believe that there will be cross pollination between the members.
 Although they all have similar flowering habits, bloom around the same time and, of course, are family members, it is not true that all cucurbits will cross pollinate.

 The female flower of each can only be fertilized by pollen from the male flowers of the same species.
 However, cross pollination can occur between varieties within a species.
-This is often seed in squash and pumpkins.
+This is often seen in squash and pumpkins.
 Many people who have a compost area will be surprised (at first) to see squash plants that, if allowed to come to fruition, will be a combination of different squash.

-For this reason, summer squash, pumpkins, gourds and various winter squashes that all fall into the same plant species of Cucurbita pepo may cross pollinate with one another.
+For this reason, summer squash, pumpkins, gourds, and various winter squashes that all fall into the same plant species of Cucurbita pepo may cross pollinate with one another.
 So, yes, you may end up with some oddball squash and gourds.